15 products to help you master the keto diet | CNN Underscored

 Keto diet snacks

 The keto devotees we spoke to all emphasize that breaking the snacking habit is one of the keys to making the diet work for you.
 “I’m skeptical and don’t encourage people to get hooked on sweet treats that say ‘keto’ on them,” Guadagnino says.
 “The point of keto is to unhook yourself from sweet treats.”
-But he acknowledged that snacks are a part of life, and shared some of their favorites with us, “That being said, sometimes after dinner I will eat 85% dark chocolate to give me a little hint of bittersweet.”
+But he acknowledges that snacks are a part of life, and shares some of his favorites with us.
+“That being said, sometimes after dinner I will eat 85% dark chocolate to give me a little hint of bittersweet.”

 - Pascha Organic Dark Chocolate Bars, 10-Pack ($46.89; amazon.com)